karima-elhachimi/euri-exercises/topics/react-advanced/slides/react-rtl.md

 - wait (Promise) retry the function within until it stops throwing or times out
 - waitForElement (Promise) retry the function until it returns an element or an array of elements

-  - findBy and findAllBy queries are async and retry

 - waitForDomChange (Promise) retry the function each time the DOM is changed
 - waitForElementToBeRemoved (Promise) retry the function until it no longer returns a DOM node